cjbarrows/morbles/README.md

         - I used vectr.com to do some vector drawing last time [x] need to handle balls coming down the "right lane" of the toggle [x] BUG: Toggle on a new map didn't save
+[x] TECH DEBT: replace GateHandoff and PhysicsMapping for Air => Gate
+    - um, that was easy
+        [x] oops, except the Bumper => Gate interaction needs to be fixed (again) [x] and now the 2nd ball into a gate (from a mapping) needs to be fixed [x] I think a ball coming from a bumper should knock the first ball out...
+                  [x] try making a new animation system for the balls [x] and get rid of .proxy and Bumper => Air => Gate handoffs [x] and fix toggle in the same way
+                      - transition from Bumper to Toggle isn't smooth atm

 ## Notes